bmokase3093/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 You are not allowed to import any module
 Is a a tuple?
 Answer with Yes or No.
 What does this script print?
+Will the last line of this script print 139926795932424?
+Answer with Yes or No.